 Greenfly recently held discussions, using Chatham House Rules, with sports leaders from across the sports ecosystem.
 They represented leagues, teams, agencies and brand partners.
 We listened to these experts to see what trends resonated across the sports ecosystem.
 We wanted to find out what was top of mind as they formed their marketing and business strategies for the coming year and how athletes fit into those approaches.
 And whether they were leaning into the concept of athletes as storytellers.

 What we learned may surprise you.
+(For more on Activating Athletes, download this free Greenfly playbook.)

 The idea of athletes as brand storytellers is at the core of all of their plans.